dylanaraps/dfm/README.md

 ```

 NOTE: None of the above transformations pass through or incur the cost of
 running within a shell.
-They are merely pointer arrays passed to exec().
+They are merely pointer arrays passed to `exec()`.

 NOTE: `%m` and `%f` cannot be combined and only the first occurrence of `%m` or
 `%f` is evaluated.
 Also, `%m` and `%f` must appear on their own.

-If these are too limiting, prepending a `!` bypasses DFM's internal command mode
+If these are too limiting, prepending a `!` bypasses `dfm`'s internal command mode
 and sends it all to the shell.

 ```sh